benoitries/experimentation/input/input-persona/persona-v3-limited-agents/RULES_MAPPING_NETLOGO_TO_OPERATION_MODEL.md

-# ... existing code ...
 <MAPPING-NL-LUCIM-OPERATION-MODEL-MAPPING>

 ## Mapping Rules: NetLogo → LUCIM Operation Model

-This document describes generalized mapping rules for synthesizing a LUCIM Operation Model from NetLogo simulation code.
+This document describes generalized mapping rules for generating a LUCIM Operation Model from NetLogo simulation code.
 The LUCIM Operation Model must contain sufficient and minimal information to enable generation of execution scenarios (sequences of OE/IE events) that represent NetLogo simulation runs.

 The mapping process transforms NetLogo simulation concepts into external actors, output events (Actor→System), input events (System→Actor), and observable state conditions that trigger input events.

 See also:
-- LUCIM DSL definition: `<LUCIM-DSL-DESCRIPTION>`
-- IL-SYN mapping: `<IL-SYN-MAPPING>`
-- IL-SEM mapping: `<IL-SEM-MAPPING>`
-- LUCIM Operation Synthesizer persona: `<PSN-LUCIM-ENVIRONMENT-SYNTHESIZER>`
+- Rules for the LUCIM Operation Model: `<RULES-LUCIM-OPERATION-MODEL>`

 ---